SonuGupta07/dev-tinder/notes_related_to_backened.md

 - bcrypt is used to hash the password
 - which is not decrypt back if a password is come we again hash it and compare it
 - it uses blowfish cipher algorithm
+- you can expire you cookies and jwt token any one of them you want